 It can be done.
-The year I started this blog we celebrated Christmas on a very small budget and it was amazing.
+The year I started Saving & Simplicity we celebrated Christmas on a very small budget and it was amazing.
 My husband had just started a new job so things were tight.

 We had a great home cooked Christmas dinner with all our family and friends.
 Everyone had gifts under the tree.
 The stockings were hung and it snowed that year on Christmas Eve.

 In years past we have taken part in name draws for gifts.
 In this case you put all the names of the attendees to your Christmas function into a hat and everyone draws a name.

 You would do this a few weeks or months prior to your party.
 You then set a price limit and you purchase one gift to bring to Christmas dinner.

 This saves money, time and generally you put more thought into that one gift than if you had to buy twenty other gifts for everyone at the party.

 If you are doing a name draw, you could have one draw for the adults and another for the children or mix it up.
 This is one way we save money during the holidays.

 Dollar store Christmas